thedynamiclinker/sudocode/bin/sh.md

 1: Why not?

 0: Because it's a bad name.
 You saw the error.
-I think you need a better name.
+I think you need a good name.

 1: What's better than my ACTUAL name?